smoser/smoser.github.io/_posts/2023-03-21-qemu-serial-window-size.md

     # now show what it is
     $ stty -a |head -n 1
     speed 115200 baud; rows 75; columns 120; line = 0;

+Last, you probably want to update your TERM variable :

+    $ export TERM=xterm

 Thats it.